arcus/education_modules/data_visualization_in_ggplot2/data_visualization_in_ggplot2.md

 ****
 <div class = "answer">

-Note the second plot in the [Using color to show groups](#using-color-to-show-groups), which includes an alpha adjustment.
+Note the second plot in the [Color by group](#color-by-group) section, which includes an alpha adjustment.

 </div>
 ****